forgery810/fl-studio-all-devices/README.md

 ## Multiple Controllers

 If you have more than one contoller that uses the script, you will need two instances of it.
-Rename one of the fl-studio-all-devices folder.
-It can be named anything.
+A second copy of the folder will be needed.
+The folder can be named anything.
 Rename the device_no-default.py file.
 It MUST start with device_ .
 It can be named anything else after.
 For example,

 ```sh